Congress hearing comes as ex-interrogator defends waterboarding of al-Qaeda suspect.

 The move, part of a sweeping intelligence bill, comes amid a congressional probe into the recent disclosure that the CIA destroyed videotapes of al-Qaeda suspects undergoing simulated drowning.

 Variations include pouring water over face covered with cloth or cellophane, or dunking headfirst into water

 Induces reflexive choking, gagging and feelings of suffocation

-The US president has denied the torture of suspects but refuses to disclose the approved interrogation methods employed by the CIA.
+The US president has denied the torture of suspect but refuses to disclose the approved interrogation methods employed by the Central Intelligence Agency.

-Backers of harsh interrogation methods, including simulated drowning known as waterboarding, say such methods are needed to pry vital information out of enemy combatants but critics decry them as torture and say they are inhumane and yield unreliable information.
+Backers of harsh interrogation say such methods are needed to pry vital information out of enemy combatants but critics decry torture as inhumane saying information obtained in this way is often unreliable.

 Meanwhile, the US military has released two Sudanese men from Guantanamo Bay prison after nearly five years.